szilveszter/cloudpassage-halo-python-sdk/docs/source/testing.rst

   tests/policies: These are Halo policies, used primarily for integration tests.

-  tests/tests: This is where you'll find the actual tests.
+  tests/integration: This is where you'll find the integration tests, which require valid API credentials be placed in the tests/configs/portal.yaml.local file.

+  tests/unit: You'll find the unit tests here, which do not require API credentials.

+  tests/style: We put style checking tests here.
+For now, just pep8-related.

 Environmental Requirements